18F/development-guide/nodejs/README.md

 - Many developers write JavaScript in the browser (ES5) even if they aren't a JavaScript developer.
 Using a syntax that many folks are familiar with allows more folks to jump in.
-- Front end build tools make it easy to choose a syntax you want and polyfill the missing features in the browser.
+- Front end build tools make it possible to choose a syntax you want and polyfill the missing features in the browser.

 ## Frameworks